-The school will make a request for an EHC NA when, despite an individual programme over a period of time, the pupil remains a significant cause for concern.
-The school must demonstrate that the child is being supported for over thirteen hours a week.
-Requests for assessment may also be made by the parent or by referral from another agency.
+The school will make a request for an EHC NA when, despite an individual programme of support, over a period of time, the pupil remains a significant cause for concern.
+The school must demonstrate that the cost of the support being given to the child is over £6,000 per annum.Requests for assessment may also be made by the parent or by referral from another agency.
 When requesting an EHC NA the school will have the following information available:

-- The action followed with respects to SEN Support. - The pupil's past SEN Support Plans with the reviews undertaken. - Information on the pupil's health and relevant medical history. - Other relevant assessments from specialists i.e. Educational psychologists; support teachers. - The views of both parent and child. - Any other involvement by professionals. - Social services/educational welfare service.
+- The action followed with respect to SEN Support. - The pupil's past Learning Plans with the reviews undertaken. - Information on the pupil's health and relevant medical history. - Other relevant assessments from specialists i.e. Educational psychologists; support teachers. - The views of both parent and child. - Any other involvement by professionals. - Social services/educational welfare service.